pts/oix-wcfd32/README.md

     conversion like this: `./oixconv <prog.oix> <prog> epl`.

   * just an OIX program file (.oix), without any other (native) functionality.
 It needs *oixrun* to run.
+Do the conversion like this:
+    `./oixconv <prog.oix> <prog2.oix> oix'.

-  With these conversions, it's trivial to port a OIX program to many target: just compile it to an OIX program, and then run *oixconv* to generate the target-specific executables.
+  With these conversions, it's trivial to port a OIX program to many targets: just compile it to an OIX program, and then run *oixconv* to generate each target-specific executables.

   *oixconv* is not implemented yet, currently a temporary stop-gap tool *wcfd32stub* is provided instead (as part of the runtime), and it runs on